 While many people take gap years to take a step back from the pressures of school, relaxing isn’t the sole purpose of a gap year; rather, it’s to seek out experiences and feel more prepared, keen and eager for college and adult life.

-While gap years shouldn’t cause immense stress, they should be treated as an opportunity to make a difference or give back, whether that’s by getting a job, volunteering, learning a local trade, using new found skills to instruct or inspire others .
-Wherever you plan to travel, research organizations that may need volunteers, or who can offer you training and learning and cultural immersion opportunities or seek out work with a local business and learn a new craft.
+While gap years shouldn’t cause immense stress, they should be treated as an opportunity to make a difference or give back.
+That’s by getting a job, volunteering, learning a local trade, using new found skills to instruct or inspire others .
+Wherever you plan to travel, research organizations that may need volunteers or who can offer you training and learning and cultural immersion opportunities.
+Seek out work with a local business and learn a new craft.
 You’ll learn from the experience and contribute meaningfully to the local community.

 Mistake #2: Forgetting to stay in touch